skycoin/User-Manuals/Personalizing your Skywallet.md

 <Screenshot of the list of Wallets displayed when the Desktop Wallet is opened.
 One of the Wallets in the list needs to be a Skywallet>

-To personalize your Skywallet, you have to click on the **"Hardware Wallet"** button.
+To personalize your Skywallet, you have to click on the **Hardware Wallet** button.

 <Screenshot of the Desktop Wallet highlighting the Hardware Wallet button>